microsoft/.github/SECURITY.md

 Instead, please report them to the Microsoft Security Response Center (MSRC) at [https://msrc.microsoft.com/create-report](https://aka.ms/security.md/msrc/create-report).

 You should receive a response within 24 hours.
 If for some reason you do not, please follow up using the Message functionality found at the bottom of the Activity tab on your vulnerability report on [https://msrc.microsoft.com/report/vulnerability](https://msrc.microsoft.com/report/vulnerability/) or via email as described in the instructions at the bottom of [https://msrc.microsoft.com/create-report](https://aka.ms/security.md/msrc/create-report).
-Additional information can be found at [microsoft.com/msrc](https://www.microsoft.com/msrc) or on the [FAQ page for reporting an issue](https://www.microsoft.com/en-us/msrc/faqs-report-an-issue).
+Additional information can be found at [microsoft.com/msrc](https://www.microsoft.com/msrc) or on MSRC's [FAQ page for reporting an issue](https://www.microsoft.com/en-us/msrc/faqs-report-an-issue).

 Please include the requested information listed below (as much as you can provide) to help us better understand the nature and scope of the possible issue: